Digital product

 MODBOY

-A Game Boy rebuilt to be performed, not reproduced, inside Max for Live: bend the live chip until the picture and sound break together, recall it cold, take after take, or split any game into live stems. nothing destroyed.
+The Game Boy that runs LSDj, Nanoloop and FMS — rebuilt to be performed, not reproduced inside Max for Live: bend the live chip until the picture and sound break together, split it into live stems, recall it cold. any cartridge, Pokémon included.

 Includes

-• COMPATIBLE any Game Boy, Color and Advance cartridge, with battery saves
+- COMPATIBLE any Game Boy, Color and Advance cartridge with battery saves — no BIOS to hunt down, ~95% of games boot instantly, Pokémon Gen 3 included

 Circuit bending, in software

-every bend is a knob. ride it on a fader, automate it across a set, undo it cold. a scripted glitch lands once and drifts; this one holds its pitch and lands on the bar. the same break, in tune, take after take.
+every one is a knob or a button — map it, automate it across a set, pull it back clean. where a scripted glitch fires once and drifts, this one stays in tune and lands on the bar.

 Under the hood